karanpratapsingh/HyperTrade/README.md

 $ terraform apply
 ```

-- Go to Github and add `DIGITALOCEAN_TOKEN` to your repository secrets for github actions.
+- Go to Github and add `DIGITALOCEAN_TOKEN` to your repository secrets for Github actions.
-- Generate `base64` string of your secrets, and add it as `APP_SECRETS` to your repository secrets for github actions.
+- Generate `base64` string of your secrets, and add it as `APP_SECRETS` to your repository secrets for Github actions.

 ```
 $ cat infrastructure/k8s/env.yaml | base64
 ```

-- Go to the actions tab and run `Build and Deploy` action.
+- Go to the actions tab and run the `Build and Deploy` action.

-_Note: If you want to change name of the project, make sure to update all the associated kubernetes manifest files, skaffold config etc._
+_Note: If you want to change the name of the project, make sure to update all the associated Kubernetes manifest files, skaffold config, etc._

 ## 📚 Usage <a id="usage" />

 ### 💬 Telegram <a id="telegram" />

-Telegram bot helps us to interact with the system easily and recieve real-time notifications.
+Telegram bot helps us to interact with the system easily and receive real-time notifications.

 **Commands**